TrawisDF/The-wild-oasis/README.md

 # THE WILD OASIS

 Main project in Jonas Schemdtmann's Ultimate React course.
+Built with React Query and Supabase.